Flank/flank-dashboard/metrics/cli/docs/06_doctor_output_improvements.md

 ### Requirements
 > Define requirements and make sure that they are complete.

 The `doctor` command performs the set of checks that validates whether the machine has the required third-party tools installed.
-Each check stands for a single validation item for the environment the Metrics CLI run in.
+Each check stands for a single validation item for the environment the Metrics CLI runs in.
 The `doctor` command output consists of a set of results for each validation item performed during the command run.
-Therefore, we can state that the command run itself is a validation process for the environment.
+Therefore, we can state that the command itself is a validation for the environment.
 This makes the `doctor` command similar to the CI Integrations `validate` command for [Config Validator](https://github.com/platform-platform/monorepo/blob/master/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md).
 Let's define the requirements for the output improvements feature:

 - A single check shouldn't output log messages to the user's console to avoid confusion.
 - A single check shouldn't output errors to the user's console to avoid confusion.
-- A single check output should start with a leading box with an indicator that clearly defines the result of the validation.
+- Single check output should start with a leading box with an indicator that clearly defines the result of the validation.
-     - The successful validation should start with the mark sign in a brackets: `[✓]`.
+     - The successful validation should start with the mark sign in brackets: `[✓]`.
-     - The failed validation should start with the cross sign in a brackets: `[✗]`.
+     - The failed validation should start with the cross sign in brackets: `[✗]`.
-     - The validation that finishes successfully but has warnings should start with the exclamation sign in a brackets: `[!]`.
+     - The validation that finishes successfully but has warnings should start with the exclamation sign in brackets: `[!]`.
-     - The validation with unknown result should start with the question mark in a brackets: `[?]`.
+     - The validation with an unknown result should start with the question mark in brackets: `[?]`.
-- A single check output should contain the validation item name or its description to define the target of validation.
+- Single check output should contain the validation item name or its description to define the target of validation.
-- A single check output should contain the validation result description (could be empty).
+- Single check output should contain the validation result description (could be empty).
 - A single check should contain the additional output of the appropriate process.
-This output is optional by default for the successful checks, and is required for fail, warning, and unknown results.
+This output is optional by default for the successful checks and is required for fail, warning, and unknown results.
 - A single check additional output should be human-readable and highlighted from the main result according to the following rules:
-     - The output has the four-spaces indent.
+     - The output has a four-space indent.
-     - The output low-level details has the greater indent (plus four spaces for each indentation level).
+     - The output low-level details have the greater indent (plus four spaces for each indentation level).

 The following table summarizes the above requirements into the validation result components: